- Ph.D. New York University, Steinhardt School of Education, Media Ecology, 2002.

 Masters Teaching Fellow, San Jose State University Department of Communication Studies.
 Taught undergraduate courses in public speaking.
 (1993-1995)

-Navigating Media Literacy Education: A Pedagogical Tour of Disneyland.
+Navigating Media Literacy: A Pedagogical Tour of Disneyland.
 Gorham, ME: Myers Education Press.
 2020.

 Healthy Teens, Healthy Schools: How Media Literacy Can Renew Education in the United States.
 Lanham, MD: Rowman & Littlefield Education.
 2015.